school-wcwt/csci_3100/README.md

 - You can either use `git add yourfile` to add them or `git add --all` to add all file in the waiting stage
 - After adding your modified file, use `git commit -m "your message" ` to conclude what you have updated
 - Finally use `git push` to upload file into github
+- If you make and error and wawnt to recover the whole project, you can run `git reset --hard`

+### What if you just want to test but do not want to ruin the git folder ?
+- Actually you can have a set of copied file and do any testing and commit without affacting the main site
+- Step 1: Create a new branch  by `git checkout -b NewBranchName`
+- Step 2: Check if you are in the new branch by `git branch`
+- Step 3: The star should appear next to new branch and you can do anything in this branch without affacting the main site
+- After testing, You can switched back to the main branch by `git checkout main`

 ### MongoDB commands ###
 -  Getting into mongo: